Gudrød the Hunter: Legend

 While Gudrød is portrayed as a king in Uppland in some older texts, Snorri writes that his royal estates are in Vestfold.
 The term Kings of Uppland possibly refers to the great Thing of Kings in Uppsala in Uppland, comprising the Commonwealth of Sweden, encompassing both Danes, Finns, Norse, Vends and more.
 High King Gudrød first married Alfhild, a daughter of Alfarin, king of Alfheim (now Bohuslän).
 Gudrød inherited half the province of Vingulmark.
 They had a son, Olaf Geirstad-Alf.
 When Alfhild died, Gudrød sent his men to the king of Agder, Harald Granraude, to propose a marriage with his daughter Åsa.
 When Harald declined, Gudrød decided to take Åsa by force.
 They arrived at night.
 When Harald realised that he was being attacked, he assembled his men and fought well, but died together with his son Gyrd.
 Gudrød thereafter captured Åsa and married her.
 They had the son Halfdan the Black.

-In the fall, when Halfdan was a year old, Gudrød was having at a feast in an otherwise unknown location called "Stivlesund".
-He was very drunk and in the evening, as he was walking on the gangway to leave the ship, an assassin thrust a spear through Gudrød, killing him.
-Gudrød's men instantly killed the assassin, who turned out to be Åsa's page-boy. Åsa admitted that the page-boy had acted on her behalf.
-After Gudrød was killed, Åsa took the 1 year-old Halfdan and returned to Agder, where Halfdan was raised.